If you operate in Estonia on a permanent basis and are a tax resident there, the following principles apply to you regarding salary payments.

 When and how much to pay

-You can receive salary any time, regularly per month or as once-off performance bonuses.
+You can receive a salary any time, regularly per month, or as a once-off performance bonus.
 It's up to you how you decide to do it.
 There's no obligation to pay yourself a salary on a regular basis.
 It’s reasonable to argue that when a business is still in its infancy, the company can’t afford to pay out anything.
 So you can start operating your company without receiving any salary.